paullalonde/macos-parallels-build-vms/README.md

 # MacOS Parallels Build VMs

 Creates a Parallels Desktop virtual machine containing basic macOS developer tools.
-It starts with a *base* VM (see below), and adds the following:
+It starts with a *base* VM (see below), and performs the following actions:

+- Adds an SSH authorized key for the `packer` account.
+- Disables software updates.
-- Homebrew
+- Installs Homebrew.
-- Xcode
+- Installs Xcode.

 Installing Xcode, in particular, is enormously time-consuming.
 For that reason, this VM doesn't install anything beyond that.